mlcommons/dynabench/new_builder_evaluation/readme.md

     - AmazonElasticContainerRegistryPublicFullAccess
     - AmazonECS_FullAccess
     - AmazonS3FullAccess
+    - AmazonSQSFullAccess

-6. click next 2 times an then click on create group
+6. click next 2 times and then click on create group

-7. Click on *Download .csv*, open the file and look for the variables Access key ID and Secret access key oo copy and paste in a secure place this variables from the screen where you are.
+7. Click on *Download .csv*, open the file and look for the variables Access key ID and Secret access key.
+Copy and paste in a secure place these variables from the screen where you are.

     ![credentials](img/credentials.png)